rma010101/AI-ML-Capstone-Project/Project Doc.md

 From another perspective, when comparing the mean resale prices across various towns by flat types, it becomes evident that certain areas, such as Queenstown, the Central Areas, Bishan, and Ang Mo Kio, consistently have higher prices compared to other towns.
 This may explain the right-tail distribution of the mean prices across all flat types as shown in the previous graphs.
 This trend for the mean resale prices across various towns is illustrated in the charts below.

 ![Data EDA_003](Data/hdb_df_eda_003.PNG)

 Several factors could contribute to the higher resale prices in towns like Queenstown, the Central Areas, Bishan, and Ang Mo Kio, and within generally accepted expectations.

 Location and Accessibility
 Proximity to the City Centre: Areas closer to the Central Business District (CBD) and city centre, like Queenstown and the Central Areas, tend to have higher property values due to their prime location.

+Transportation Links
+These towns often have excellent public transport links, including MRT stations and bus services, making them highly accessible.

+Amenities and Facilities
+Educational Institutions: Presence of reputable schools and educational institutions can drive up property prices as families seek to live near good schools.

+Healthcare Facilities
+Proximity to hospitals and clinics adds to the desirability of these areas.
+Shopping and Entertainment: Availability of shopping malls, restaurants, and entertainment options enhances the attractiveness of these towns.

+Market Demand
+High Demand: These towns may have a higher demand due to their desirable attributes, leading to increased competition and higher prices.

+Limited Supply
+Limited availability of flats in these prime locations tends to drive prices up.